 No dues shall be assigned to any member.

+ARTICLE X – FUNDRAISING AND DONATIONS

+Section 1.
+Soliciting of Donations.
+All members are welcomed and encouraged to solicit donations for the Committee.

+Section 2.
+Expenditures.
+No individual, organization or entity shall receive more than $250 per calendar year.
+Exceptions can be made by a full vote of the Committee.

-ARTICLE X - CHANGE OF BYLAWS
+ARTICLE XI - CHANGE OF BYLAWS

 These Bylaws shall be changed, amended, or repealed only by at least 51 percent of the Committee membership.
 Any proposed action with respect to a change of Bylaws shall be stated fully in the notice of meeting and shall be distributed to all members at least fifteen (15) days before the meeting at which action is to be taken.